Events API

 """

-Retrieve events using cursor pagination for a specific date
+Retrieve events using cursor pagination for a specific record date

 """